sanmue/arch-linux-installation-guide/README.md

 >
 > For **BIOS boot mode** you have to use a bootloader supporting it, e.g. GRUB bootloader.

-`archinstaller`, EndeavourOS, ... seem to use systemd-boot for UEFI boot mode and GRUB for BIOS boot mode as default setting (as of 10/2024).
+`archinstaller`, EndeavourOS, ... seem to use systemd-boot for UEFI boot mode and GRUB for BIOS boot mode as suggested default setting (as of 10/2024).
-Use the boot loader that best fits your needs.
+Decide for whatever bootloader you like best.

 ## Internet connection